Shildon: Community and geography

 The Shildon Town Band was founded in 1937 from the remnants of the Shildon Wesleyan Band.
 The band was conducted by Mr Ernie Bennett, other notable members were Ivan Pearce, The Allinson Brothers George, Fred, Jack and Jim, another long member was the secretary Graeme Scarlett.

 Parks and green spaces

-Hackworth Park is a park in Shildon town centre named after Timothy Hackorth.
+Hackworth Park is a park in Shildon town centre named after Timothy Hackworth.
 The park contains a drinking fountain created to commemorate one of the engines he designed and there is a statue of him.

 Town Square

 Ahead of the new Millennium the town received £24 million in funding to make improvements to the town.
 These improvements included £380,000 for a new town square which is home to a 6-foot statue of Timothy Hackworth.

 Distance to other places

 Sport

 Local football club Shildon A.F.C. compete in the Ebac Northern League Division One.
 In November 2003, the club reached the FA Cup first round for the first time in 42 years, when in 1962 they lost 5–2 away to Oldham Athletic.
 In the 2003 match Shildon were beaten 7–2 away by Notts County.
 The club was successful in the 1930s, winning the Northern League on three occasions.
 In season 2014–15, they needed to win their final game to become Northern League Champions and add the title to the Northern League Cup and the Durham Challenge Cup.
 A 1–1 draw at Bedlington meant that they continue to wait for their first title since 1940.

 Durham Tigers are the local rugby league team.
 The club runs age level teams in the North East Junior League.